Chart Color Schemes

 The educational profile of Fulham Gardens exceeds national averages, with above-average qualification levels and academic performance metrics

 University qualification levels in Fulham Gardens are at 26.4%, slightly below the Australian average of 30.4%.
-Bachelor degrees are the most common, held by 18.6% of residents, followed by postgraduate qualifications (5.9%) and graduate diplomas (1.9%).
-Vocational credentials are also prevalent, with 30.6% of residents aged 15+ holding them.
+Bachelor degrees are most common at 18.6%, followed by postgraduate qualifications (5.9%) and graduate diplomas (1.9%).
+Vocational credentials are held by 30.6% of residents aged 15 and above, with advanced diplomas at 10.0% and certificates at 20.6%.

 Frequently Asked Questions - Education